ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-extension-capabilities.md

 ## Description

-This screen displays the information collected from extensions which report their privacy related capabilities.
+The *Privacy: Extension Capabilities* page displays the information collected from extensions which report their privacy related capabilities.

 ### Common Elements